Heavy Menstrual Bleeding Clinical Care Standard

 The goal of the Heavy Menstrual Bleeding Clinical Care Standard is to ensure that women with heavy menstrual bleeding are offered the least invasive and most effective treatment appropriate to their clinical needs, and have the opportunity to make an informed choice from the range of treatments suitable to their individual situation.

 The Heavy Menstrual Bleeding Clinical Care Standard was launched on 20 October 2017 at the Rural Medicine Australia Conference 2017 (RMA17) in Melbourne.
-Watch a video of the launch and panel discussion online.

 On 7 May 2018, the Commission partnered with Safer Care Victoria to conduct a forum to promote best practice care for heavy menstrual bleeding across primary health and acute care sectors.
 Videos and a presentation from this forum are available to view online and include detailed expert presentations and panel discussions on the condition, treatment options and the Commission’s work on both the Atlas and the Heavy Menstrual Bleeding Clinical Care Standard.